JeremyMet/matrix_bot/README.md

 ## Who does it work ?

-The following snippet gives a quicj overview of Matrix_OS functionnalities:
+The following snippet gives a quick overview of Matrix_OS functionnalities:

 ```pyton